Skip to Content

 The course is constructed of turf in lieu of real grass.
 Each hole has a “fairway” that plays like a traditional golf green.

 The fairway is lined with “rough” or longer grass, and each hole has “bunkers,” which look like sand but are fluffy white turf.
-Most holes also have big rocks built into them that are to be avoided.
+Most holes also have boulders built in as obstacles.

 Lining most holes is a little “wrinkle”, or hill that helps keep your ball in play (like bumpers in bowling).